boazsegev/plezi/README.md

 		route "/users" , Controller
 		route "/" , Controller

-Controllers can even be nested (order matters) or have advanced uses that are definitly worth exploring. here's some food for thought: here's some food for thought:
+Controllers can even be nested (order matters) or have advanced uses that are definitly worth exploring.

+Here's some food for thought - code similar to something actually used in the framework app:

 		require 'pry'
 		require 'anorexic'